Mound 72: Shell Bead Cache Burials

+Mound 72Sub3

 The next episode of construction involved three stages.
 A small platform was constructed near the southeastern ramp and four young males with their arms interlocked and missing their hands and skulls were laid out on the platform.
 Some researchers have concluded that the four men may represent the four cardinal directions.

 In a pit excavated next to these four men were placed the bodies of a large group of young women.
-This mass grave contained the remains of 53 females ranging in age between 15–30 years of age, arranged in two layers separated by matting.
+This mass grave contained the remains of 53 females ranging between 15 and 30 years of age, arranged in two layers separated by matting.
 The young women show evidence of having been strangled before being arranged in neat rows in the pit.
 Analysis of bones and dental traits of these women have led archaeologists to believe these individuals were not from the same social class and ethnic group as other individuals interred in the mound.
 Non-metric dental traits have suggested that these individuals were not from the Cahokia area and were possibly immigrants new to the area.
-Analysis of specific carbon isotope and nitrogen isotope ratios left by maize consumption in the bones and cartilage of the women as well as pathologies indicative of poor health and nutritional stress; have led researchers to also conclude they were of a lower social status than elite burials in the mound, consuming more maize and less animal protein than elite individuals.
+Analysis of specific carbon isotope and nitrogen isotope ratios left by maize consumption in the bones and cartilage of the women, as well as pathologies indicative of poor health and nutritional stress, have led researchers to also conclude they were of a lower social status than elite burials in the mound, consuming more maize and less animal protein than elite individuals.